 Expect More: The Campaign for West End House is a $22 million comprehensive campaign designed to expand our programming, enhance our facility spaces, and build our operating funds so that we can better serve the growing number of young people participating in our programs, particularly our teen population.
 This campaign will lay the foundation for sustained growth and ensure that West End House continues to provide innovative and responsive programming to meet the needs of Boston’s youth.
+Learn more about the impetus behind our Expect More Campaign.

 PROGRAM GROWTH: $8.5 MILLION